 Best for Residential Areas

-We focused on small models suitable for homeowners rather than tree-clearing professionals.
-Large chainsaws can cost thousands of dollars, but low-cost chainsaws are not necessarily low quality.
+We focused on small models suitable for homeowners rather than tree clearing professionals.
+Large chainsaws can cost thousands of dollars, and low-cost chainsaws are not necessarily low quality.
 For people who may not use their saw often, we kept the price range low, under $300.

-The key features to look for when buying a chainsaw are performance, power, safety, included accessories, maintenance and support.
+The key features to look for when buying a chainsaw are performance, power and safety, included accessories, maintenance, and support.
 Obviously, you can't test a new saw on your own in the store, so we tested this selection for you.
 For safety, we had tree-cutting professionals join us.
 While the saws we tested are best for home use, these professionals provided useful feedback about each one.

-In our test, we used each saw to make multiple cuts through the same log, and we timed each one to see how rapidly it cut.
-In addition, we measured noise levels for each saw while idling, revving and cutting.
-The noise levels for all the saws we tested stayed within close range of each other; at their loudest, the saws reached the mid-90s, which is comparable to the noise level of a lawn mower.
-We recommend ear protection for noises over 80 decibels.
+In our test, we used each saw to make multiple cuts through the same log, and we timed each one to see how quickly it cut.
+In addition, we measured noise levels while each saw idled, revved and cut.
+The noise levels for all the saws we tested stayed within close range of each other; at their loudest, the saws reached the mid-90 decibel range, which is comparable to the noise a lawn mower makes.
+We recommend ear protection for tools that make over 80 decibels of sound.

 To keep yourself out of harm's way, we strongly encourage you to use ear protection, chaps, goggles and gloves.
 It's best to wear fitted clothes that cover your whole body and a helmet, especially when working in trees.

-Never, ever operate a chainsaw under the influence and be sure to keep children and pets away from the work site.
+Never, ever operate a chainsaw under the influence of drugs or alcohol, and be sure to keep children and pets away from the work site.
 There are many online chainsaw safety courses available that can teach you how to operate, store and maintain your chainsaw properly.
 Proper maintenance keeps the saw's chain sharp and well lubricated, preventing kickback.